 Common objects found on job sites, such as heavy machinery and construction materials, can be dangerous and even deadly when they strike a worker.
 These accidents, known as "struck-by" accidents, are a leading cause of construction-related fatalities.

-The Law Offices of Jeffrey S. Glassman has been representing construction workers and their families throughout the greater Boston area for more than 25 years and know all too well how devastating struck-by accidents can be.
+The Jeffrey Glassman Injury Lawyers has been representing construction workers and their families throughout the greater Boston area for more than 25 years and know all too well how devastating struck-by accidents can be.

 If you or a family member has been seriously injured in a struck-by accident, we encourage you to contact our office today so that our construction accident attorneys can evaluate your case and explain your rights under the law.
 There are no fees until we recover money for you.Struck-by Vehicle Construction Accidents Can Be Deadly